 Most everyone knows what IQ means—it’s the intelligence quotient, a score derived from several standardized tests to measure a person’s intelligence.
 An average IQ score might be around 100, whereas the score of a genius-level person might exceed 150.
 But, few people in the world know what EQ means—that is the quotient of emotional intelligence, which measures our ability to be aware of, control, and express emotion, and, to handle interpersonal relationships judicially and empathically.

-In this first part of a two-part episode, we welcome back Edythe Richards.
+In Emotional Intelligence part 1 of a two-part episode, we welcome back Edythe Richards.
 She is the founder and executive coach at A Top Career and a subject-level expert on Emotional Intelligence.
 Edythe helps us to take on emotional intelligence to learn what it is, why it is important, and how we can use it to make our work and workplace experiences positive and meaningful.

 Important discussion points: